-Here is a basic Pyton code example to send data to Datadog using the Python library datadog-api-client.
+Here is a basic Python code example to send data to Datadog using the Python library datadog-api-client.
 I will describe below how to run it in a Snowflake Procedure.

 import json